motazsaad/WDMM1405-Flask/README.md

 ## Build REST API using Python and Flask

+API = Application Program Interface

+Developers use API to build applications

+Common Example: The weather App

+Ordinary Flask app pages return a string or html.
+There is a need for standard format to extract result from it.
+It is JSON format

+JSON == JAVA Simple Object Notation == Python Dictionary

+### Options
-* Option 1: Basic Flask
+* Option 1: Basic Flask (Jsonify function)
 * Option 2: Flask-RESTful (pip install Flask-RESTful)